What is Commercial Property Insurance?

-Commercial Property Insurance is one of the most important things to remember when purchasing your new property.
+Commercial property insurance is one of the most important things to remember when purchasing your new property.
+As a commercial property owner and commercial property landlord, you will have a large number of responsibilities.
 Whether you have just acquired a new office, shop or restaurant, as a freeholder it is your responsibility to ensure your buildings and your contents are protected.
 A standard policy would typically cover the cost of repairing or rebuilding the structure as a result of material damage.
 This material damage must result from an ‘insured peril’ in order to be valid under an insurance policy.

 There are a range of perils such as fire, storm, flood, escape of water, malicious damage and subsidence which are typically covered as standard under a commercial property policy.
 However, insurers will also offer several extended perils such as accidental damage, terrorism and legal expenses should you require these.
 Incidents arising from wear and tear are excluded from commercial property policies.